Jerzy Popiełuszko

-He has been recognized as a martyr by the Catholic Church, and was beatified on 6 June 2010 by Archbishop Angelo Amato on behalf of Pope Benedict XVI.
-A miracle attributed to his intercession and required for his canonization is now under investigation.
+Popiełuszko has been recognized as a martyr by the Roman Catholic Church and was beatified on 6 June 2010 by Cardinal Angelo Amato on behalf of Pope Benedict XVI.
+An alleged miracle attributed to his intercession, which could lead to his canonization, is now under investigation.

 Biography

 Early life and priesthood

-Popiełuszko was born on 14 September 1947 in Okopy near Suchowola.
+Popiełuszko was born on 14 September 1947 in Okopy, near Suchowola.
 After finishing school, he attended the priests' seminary at Warsaw.
 In 1966–1968, he served his army duties in a special force in Bartoszyce, aimed at keeping young men from becoming priests.
-This treatment had no effect on Popiełuszko's beliefs, as, after finishing his army service, he continued his studies, however, the repeated punishments for his resistance affected his health for the rest of his life.
+This treatment had no effect on Popiełuszko's beliefs, as, after finishing his army service, he continued his studies; however, the repeated punishments for his resistance affected his health for the rest of his life.
+Popiełuszko, with seminary superiors' permission, changed his name from Alfons to Jerzy because the word "alfons" was used to describe a person (especially a man) who deals with prostitution, giving it a negative connotation in Warsaw.

 Popiełuszko was ordained a priest by Cardinal Stefan Wyszyński in May 1972.
 As a young priest he first served in Ząbki near Warsaw in 1972–1975.
 Afterwards, he served in parishes in Warsaw, which consisted of the common people as well as students.
 In 1981, Jerzy Popiełuszko joined the workers, taking part with strikers in the Warsaw Steelworks.
 Thereafter he was associated with workers and trade unionists from the Solidarity movement who opposed the communist regime in Poland.

 He was a staunch opponent of the communist regime and, in his sermons, interwove spiritual exhortations with political messages, criticizing the government, expressing solidarity with the interned and motivating people to protest.
-During the period of martial law the Catholic Church was the only force that could voice protest comparatively openly, with the regular celebration of Mass presenting opportunities for public gatherings in churches.
+During the period of martial law, the Catholic Church was the only force that could voice protest comparatively openly, with the regular celebration of Mass presenting opportunities for public gatherings in churches.

-Popiełuszko's sermons were routinely broadcast by Radio Free Europe, and thus became famous throughout Poland for their uncompromising stance against the regime.
-The Służba Bezpieczeństwa tried to silence or intimidate him.
-When those techniques did not work, they fabricated evidence against him; he was arrested in 1983, but soon released on intervention of the clergy and pardoned by an amnesty.
+Popiełuszko's sermons were routinely broadcast by Radio Free Europe, and thus became known throughout Poland for their uncompromising stance against the regime.